cou645/transtext/README.md

 # transtext
-transtext is a drop in inclusive replacement for GNU-gettext transtext currently uses trans script to accomplish text string translations, either for interface labels or bodies of text.
+transtext is a drop in inclusive replacement for GNU-gettext.

+transtext currently uses trans script to accomplish text string translations, either for interface labels or bodies of text.
+However any translation engine API could feasibly by used.

 The transtext system hashes the original text string and stores the retrieved translation using the hash.
-This is more efficient than the GNU-gettext szstem which stores translations according to TEXTDOMAINS, which is the scripts name.
+This is more efficient than the GNU-gettext system which stores translations according to TEXTDOMAINs, which is the scripts name.
-This means that a retreived translation can be re-used by any number of scripts because the hash for a given string will always be the same. transtexts are stored according to language sub directories for convenience, but it's not necessary.
+This means that a retreived translation can be re-used by any number of scripts because the hash for a given string will always be the same.

+transtexts are stored according to language sub directories for convenience, but it's not necessary.

 for example:
 # determine target language from system locale code